jpcofr/protosb/examples/client_server_basic/README.md

 # Docker tips

-This command runs an unsecured linux attached to the local terminal that maps the container /home directory into the developmen directory.
+This command runs an unsecured linux attached to the local terminal that maps the container /home directory into the development directory.

 `docker run -it --security-opt seccomp=unconfined -v /Users/jpcf/Dropbox/protosb:/home/ alpine_devel:latest`